 - Six grand etudes

 Vobaron writes a more informative prose introduction than Cornette.
 Dieppo’s is even better.
-But they each spend an inordinate amount of space on exercises to teach the seven positions.
+But they both spend an inordinate amount of space on exercises to teach the seven positions.
 They provide considerably more exercises, but even at their most advanced they don’t come close to demanding the level of technique of Cornette’s grand etudes.

 I received photocopies of the Vobaron and Dieppo methods that aren’t clear enough that I can play through them.
 They look awfully boring and repetitive, though.